 Frequently Asked Questions

 How can I calculate the customer retention rate?

 Simply remove the number of new customers from the existing customers within a time period, and divide it by the number of customers at the start of this period.
 Then, multiply this number by 100 to get your exact customer retention rate.

 In an ideal world, you shouldn’t lose any customers at all, making the %100 the ideal retention rate.
 However, in the real world where anything can happen, anything above your industry average is a good customer retention rate.

 How do you increase customer retention?

 To keep someone as a regular customer, you’ll need to simply offer them constant value.
-Keeping your What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… smooth, your support active, and your overall value high will result in an increase in customer retention.
+Keeping your customer experience smooth, your support active, and your overall value high will result in an increase in customer retention.